CelestinoCaterino/laravel-coding-challenge/README.md

-# Laravel coding challenge :zap:
+# Laravel coding challenge - Coding interview  :zap:

 The challenge requires developing a small CRUD part for the Clients section of a Laravel application.